AleksGeste/typescript/README.md

 9. What are Generics
 10. Creating a Generic Function
 11. Working with Constraints
-13. The "keyof" Constraint
+12. The "keyof" Constraint
-14. Generic Classes
+13. Generic Classes
-15. Generic Utility Types
+14. Generic Utility Types
+15. Decorators
-16. Decorators
+16. Decorator Factories and Adding Multiple Decorators
-17.
+17. Property Decorators, Accessor & Parameter Decorators
+18. Returning (and changing) a Class in a Class Decorator
+19. Other Decorator Return Types
+20. Validation with Decorators